Business

 Logistical Challenges

-International logistics can be complicated and costly.
-Shipping products across borders involves dealing with customs, tariffs, and transportation issues.
-Efficient supply chain management is important to ensure timely delivery and maintain product quality.
-Companies must also consider the environmental impact of their logistics operations and strive to adopt sustainable practices.
+International logistics can be complicated and costly, particularly when shipping products across borders.
+Customs regulations, tariffs, and transportation issues can delay deliveries and increase costs.
+Effective supply chain management is important for make suring timely delivery & maintaining quality of products.
+Companies must also consider environmental impact of their logistics operations and strive to adopt sustainable practices.

 Increased Revenue Potential